Much of marketing is about persuasion. Note that I do not say “manipulation.” That’s the kind of marketing we all hate.

 2. to induce to believe by appealing to reason or understanding; convince: to persuade the judge of the prisoner’s innocence.

-CNN/Fortune Magazine recently posted a self-quiz entitled How Persuasive Are You?
-The quiz helps you to understand your own first reactions to a series of events, to see how much you use persuasion in your marketing and sales efforts.
-Go ahead, take the quiz!
+CNN/Fortune Magazine posted a interview with Kurt Mortensen, entitled How Persuasive Are You?
+The article referred to a quiz (self-assessment) which helps you to understand your own first reactions to a series of events, to see how much you use persuasion in your marketing and sales efforts.
+Go ahead, take the self-assessment!
 It’s an eye-opener!

 I’m absolutely fascinated by the psychology of marketing: what makes people pay attention to a marketing piece, and more importantly, what persuades them to take action and buy.
-I’m reading several books on the topic right now, and as soon as I compile my notes, I’ll write more about the topic in this blog and on my ezine.
+I’m reading several books on the topic right now, and as soon as I compile my notes, I’ll write more about the topic in this blog.

 I think the psychology of marketing will make all the difference in the world to your success.
 I’ll keep you posted.